Sudan – Stop Rape NOW Rally in NYC – Nov 25

 Woman, Children Tied to Tree at North Darfur Market

 BIRKAT SEIRA (11 May 2014) – Militiamen captured a woman and two of her children in Birket Seira town in North Darfur’s Saraf Umra locality on Saturday evening.
 A witness at the central market of Birkat Seira… FULL STORY

-MAY 19, MON, 7:00 pm: Ongoing Genocide in Darfur and the Crisis in South Sudan
+Speaker Ahmed H. Adam: Ongoing Genocide in Darfur and the Crisis in South

 Come to learn what’s happening in Darfur, Sudan, and South Sudan.